 WARSAW, Poland (AP) — A Warsaw court on Tuesday convicted a women's rights activist for helping a victim of domestic violence access abortion pills in Poland, and sentenced her to eight months of community service.

 The case of Justyna Wydrzyńska has been closely watched by human rights activists, who believe it will set a precedent in a country with some of Europe's most restrictive abortion legislation.

-A reproductive rights organization, the International Planned Parenthood Federation, said it was “appalled" that Wydrzyńska will now have a criminal record for helping a woman who was in an abusive relationship.
+A leading reproductive rights organization, the International Planned Parenthood Federation, said it was “appalled" that Wydrzyńska will now have a criminal record for helping a woman who was in an abusive relationship.

 “We are deeply saddened by the decision and outraged by the entire process.
 Condemning a person for an act of empathy and compassion towards another human being is inconceivable," said spokesperson Irene Donadio.